• About Us

 No single factor leads to Alcohol Use Disorder (AUD).
 Many different factors can interact and cause a person to develop the condition, while many people may never develop AUD despite the presence of several common risk factors.

-According to an article published in 2017 in Frontiers in Psychiatry, the main personality traits related to the practice of binge drinking, or “heavy episodic drinking,” are high impulsivity, high sensation-seeking, anxiety sensitivity, neuroticism (hopelessness), extraversion and low conscientiousness.
+Personality TraitsThe main personality traits related to binge drinking or “heavy episodic drinking” are high impulsivity, high sensation-seeking, anxiety sensitivity, neuroticism, extraversion, and low conscientiousness.
 Many people who engage in binge drinking eventually develop AUD.

-“Alcohol dependence is a common, complex genetic disease, with many variants in numerous genes contributing to the risk of developing this disorder,” according to a Nature Reviews Gastroenterology & Hepatology review article.
+Genetics & FamilyAlcohol dependence is a common, complex genetic disease.
 Children who grow up in homes where parents abuse alcohol are also more likely to develop AUD.

-As the Foundations Recovery Network points out, some people who drink because they simply want to “fit in” with others in social settings ultimately develop a dependence on alcohol.
-Additionally, the acceptance of alcohol use and easy accessibility can also serve as factors.
+Social & CulturalSome people drink to “fit in” with others in social settings, which may lead to alcohol dependence.
+The acceptance of alcohol use and easy accessibility can also serve as contributing factors.

-ResourcesIf you believe that you suffer from AUD or want to learn more, many helpful resources are available, including:
+ResourcesIf you believe that you suffer from AUD or want to learn more, helpful resources include:

-• Substance Abuse and Mental Health Services Administration National HelplineThis is a confidential, 24/7 hotline that provides treatment referrals and other information.
+• Substance Abuse and Mental Health Services Administration National Helpline: a confidential, 24/7 hotline providing treatment referrals and other information.

-• National Institute on Alcohol Abuse and AlcoholismThis site has a wealth of information and links to resources.
+• National Institute on Alcohol Abuse and Alcoholism: offering information and links to resources.

 Legal Problems Related to